hpluska/APCompSciA/projects/ConnectFour/README.md

 ## Specifications

 - You will be provided the required classes.
 - You must complete the ConnectFourGrid class which implements the ConnectFourInterface
-- A working version of the game is provided here.
+- A working version of the game is provided here ([connectFourDemo.mp4](connectFourDemo.mp4)).
 Your game must work as shown.

 ## Your Tasks